cap-js/docs/java/working-with-cql/query-api.md

 ##### Dot-separated Paths

-You can create a _structured_ query result using a _dot-separated_ path as alias.
-In the follwing CDS model the elements `firstName` and `lastName` are on top-level in the `Person` entity:
+You can create a _structured_ query result using a _dot-separated_ path as an alias.
+In the following CDS model the elements `firstName` and `lastName` are on top-level in the `Person` entity:

 ```cds
 entity Person {